Emperor Yuan of Jin: Late reign and confrontation with Wang Dun

 By 320, Emperor Yuan's relationship with Wang Dun was at a breaking point as Wang Dun became more and more arrogant and controlling of the western provinces.
-Emperor Yuan feared him and surrounded himself with men who also opposed Wang Dun, such as Liu Huai (劉隗) and Diao Xie (刁協) – men of mixed reputation who, in their efforts to suppress the Wangs' power, offended many people.
+Emperor Yuan feared him and surrounded himself with men who also opposed Wang Dun, such as Liu Wei and Diao Xie (刁協) – men of mixed reputation who, in their efforts to suppress the Wangs' power, offended many people.

-Emperor Yuan commissioned Dai Yuan (戴淵) and Liu with substantial forces in 321, saying that they were to defend against Later Zhao attacks but intending them to defend against a Wang Dun attack.
-The general charged with protecting against Later Zhao attacks was with Zu Ti, governor of Yu Province under Jin.
+Emperor Yuan commissioned Dai Yuan and Liu with substantial forces in 321, saying that they were to defend against Later Zhao attacks but intending them to defend against a Wang Dun attack.
+The general charged with protecting against Later Zhao attacks was Zu Ti, by now governor of Yu Province under Jin.
 Zu Ti, popular with those he governed, held off Later Zhao attacks.
 The following year, Chen Chuan (陳川) defected; Zu was defeated, but Shi could not advance.
 This led to a stalemate, followed by an informal détente in which peace and trade relations were instituted with the Yellow River as the border.
-When Zu Ti died, no one on the Jin side was checking Later Zhao expansion; the region's balance of power vacillated between the Jin and Zhao clans.
+When Zu Ti died, no one on the Jin side was checking Later Zhao expansion; the region's balance of power vacillated between clans affiliated with the Jin and Zhao regimes.
 Others included Cao Ni (a renegade general who ruled Qing Province) and Xu Kan, the general who surrendered to Jin.
 Both had a history of conflicts with the Jin, and were quickly defeated by Later Zhao general Shi Hu.
 Jin could not hold onto these territories between the Yellow and Huai Rivers, and gradually lost them.
 By Cao Ni's death, Jin had probably lost those territories until they were recovered by Huan Wen during the reign of Emperor Mu of Jin.